The Illusion of Forgetting: Attack Unlearned Diffusion via Initial Latent Variable Optimization: Additional Experiment Results

-IVO has strong generalization capability and can be applied to various attack scenarios.
-Table \ref{style_vangogh_attack}, \ref{object_garbage_truck_attack} and \ref{object_parachute_attack} present results for style and object attacks, respectively.
-Although methods such as Ring are designed for multiple scenarios, they exhibit poorer performance.
-In the style attack experiment, Ring only achieves an average ASR of 22.6\%, while UDiff performs even worse.
-In the object attack experiment, UDiff is even less effective.
-On the contrast, IVO achieves the highest ASR (46.4\%, 69.4\% and 83.2\%) and CLIP score (18.7, 19.7 and 19.0), as well as the lowest FID (125.6, 123.8 and 129.7) and KID values (6.0, 4.1 and 3.9).
-This clearly shows IVO's generalization ability and suggests that IVO can further manager other more complex attack scenarios, with high application value.
+IVO possesses strong generalization capability and can be applied to diverse attack scenarios.
+Tables~\ref{object_garbage_truck_attack} and \ref{object_parachute_attack} present additional results for object attacks.
+Although Udiff achieves almost the same ASR as IVO, it is inferior in semantic alignment, indicating that its attacks do not fully conform to our problem definition.
+In contrast, IVO achieves the highest ASR (68.3\% and 43.0\%) and CLIP score (24.83 and 25.63), along with the lowest KID (3.86 and 8.08).
+These results clearly shows IVO's generalization superiority and verify its applicability to more attack scenarios, which endows its practical value for evaluating the robustness of unlearning methods.